2021 World Rally Championship: In detail

 M-Sport Ford WRT only entered two full-time entries in 2021.
 The first was crewed by Gus Greensmith and Elliott Edmondson, who contested selected rallies for the team in 2019 and 2020.
 Edmondson was later replaced by Chris Patterson.
-Stuart Loudon became Greensmith's third co-driver of the season, when Patterson was absent in Sardinia due to personal reasons.
+Stuart Loudon became Greensmith's third co-driver of the season, when Patterson was absent in Sardinia for personal reasons.
 Greensmith and Patterson parted away after Rally de Catalunya as Patterson decided to retire from competition.
 Jonas Andersson is confirmed to co-drive with Greensmith in the season finale.
-The second car was shared by two crews; one made up of World Rally Championship-2 graduates Adrien Fourmaux and Renaud Jamoul, while the other was led by Teemu Suninen, who was partnered by Mikko Markkula.
-However, Suninen announced that he quited from the team by mid season.
+The second car was shared by two crews; one made up of WRC2 graduates Adrien Fourmaux and Renaud Jamoul, while the other was led by Teemu Suninen, who was partnered by Mikko Markkula.
+However, Suninen announced that he quit from the team by mid season.
 Fourmaux split away with Jamoul during the season.
 Alexandre Coria became Fourmaux's new co-driver.
 Esapekka Lappi and Janne Ferm, who drove for M-Sport in 2020, left the team.
-The two later joined World Rally Championship-2 team Movisport.
+The two later joined WRC2 team Movisport.